-It is often falsely marketed as a safer alternative to the synthetic drug ketamine; however, it has been shown to cause numerous physical and mental health problems at high doses—including psychotic reactions and cerebellar toxicity—and is shown to have a high addictive potential 1,2.
+MXE is often falsely marketed as a safer alternative to the synthetic drug ketamine.
+However, it has been shown to cause numerous physical and mental health problems at high doses—including psychotic reactions and cerebellar toxicity—and it has high addictive potential.1,2

 MXE abuse is a growing problem worldwide.
-A global survey revealed that usage increased considerably in the United States between 2011 and 2012 3.
-It may be appealing not only because of its ability to cause pleasurable and euphoric sensations in the user 2 but because of its affordability, easy accessibility, and perceived safety as compared to other drugs like ketamine.
-MXE has especially grown in popularity among club goers 2.
-This may be due, in part, to the fact that MXE offers a slower onset time and longer duration of peak effects compared to ketamine 3.
+A global survey revealed that MXE usage increased considerably in the United States between 2011 and 2012.3 It may be appealing not only because of its ability to cause pleasurable and euphoric sensations in the user,2 but also because of its affordability, easy accessibility, and perceived safety compared to other drugs like ketamine.
+MXE has especially grown in popularity among club goers.2 This may be due, in part, to the fact that MXE offers a slower onset time and longer duration of peak effects compared to ketamine.3

-MXE can be found in powder, tablet, capsule, or liquid form, and may be inhaled, injected, or taken orally 2.
-Users may also combine it with other drugs—often benzodiazepines, opioids, amphetamines, cannabis, and synthetic drugs 2.
+MXE can be found in powder, tablet, capsule, or liquid form, and it may be inhaled, injected, or taken orally.2 Users may also combine it with other drugs—often benzodiazepines, opioids, amphetamines, cannabis, and synthetic drugs.2

-While it is often marketed as a safe alternative to ketamine, it can cause numerous mental and physical health problems from anxiety and fear to vomiting and respiratory depression.
+While it is often marketed as a safe alternative to ketamine, MXE can cause numerous mental and physical health problems, from anxiety and fear to vomiting and respiratory depression.
 Even one-time use can cause serious symptoms that may lead to death.

 MXE abuse can be extremely dangerous and even fatal.
-If you’re using MXE, you can find help today by calling us at 1-888-744-0069 .
+If you’re using MXE, you can find help today when you call American Addiction Centers (AAC) free at .